JBierenbroodspot/SuperCoolProjectThingy/README.txt

 Launch game by running(double clicking) main.py.
 Every command has to be followed by a return.
-You can input any combination of commands as long as they are seperated by a space.
+You can input any combination of commands as long as they are separated by a space.

 ##### Controls #####